-Our primary sources of liquidity are cash and cash equivalents, cash flows provided by our operations and our undrawn credit facilities.
-Our short-term liquidity requirements are for the payment of operating expenses, debt servicing costs, dividends, the scheduled repayments of long-term debt, as well as funding our working capital requirements.
-As at December 31, 2009, our total cash and cash equivalents amounted to \$422.5 million, compared to \$814.2 million as at December 31, 2008.
-Our total liquidity, including cash and undrawn credit facilities, remained unchanged at \$1.9 billion as at December 31, 2009, and 2008.
+Our primary sources of liquidity are cash and cash equivalents, cash flows provided by our operations, our undrawn credit facilities, proceeds from the sale of vessels, and capital raised through equity offerings by our subsidiaries.
+Our short-term liquidity requirements are for the payment of operating expenses, debt servicing costs, dividends, scheduled repayments of long-term debt, as well as funding our working capital requirements.
+As at December 31, 2010, our total cash and cash equivalents totaled \$779.7 million, compared to \$422.5 million as at December 31, 2009.
+Our total liquidity, including cash and undrawn credit facilities, was \$2.4 billion as at December 31, 2010 and \$1.9 billion at December 31, 2009.

-Our spot tanker market operations contribute to the volatility of our net operating cash flow, and thus our ability to generate sufficient cash flows to meet our short-term liquidity needs.
+Our spot tanker market operations contribute to the volatility of our net operating cash flow.
 Historically, the tanker industry has been cyclical, experiencing volatility in profitability and asset values resulting from changes in the supply of, and demand for, vessel capacity.
 In addition, spot tanker markets historically have exhibited seasonal variations in charter rates.
 Spot tanker markets are typically stronger in the winter months as a result of increased oil consumption in the Northern Hemisphere and unpredictable weather patterns that tend to disrupt vessel scheduling.

-As at December 31, 2009, we had \$231.2 million of scheduled debt repayments coming due within the following twelve months.
-We believe that our existing cash and cash equivalents and undrawn long-term borrowings, in addition to other sources of cash such as cash from operations, will be sufficient to meet our existing liquidity needs for at least the next twelve months.
+As at December 31, 2010, we had \$276.5 million of scheduled debt repayments and \$267.4 million of capital lease obligations coming due within the next 12 months.
+We believe that our existing cash and cash equivalents and undrawn long-term borrowings, in addition to other sources of cash such as cash from operations, will be sufficient to meet our existing liquidity needs for at least the next 12 months.